 Licence virtual connections and data policies

-Virtual connections and data policies are licensed through the Data Management Add-on.
-For information about how Data Management Add-on licensing works, see Licence the Data Management Add-on.
+Virtual connections and data policies are licensed through Data Management.
+For information about how Data Management licensing works, see Licence Data Management.

 Enable virtual connections and data policies

-Virtual connections and data policies are automatically enabled on Tableau Server and Tableau Online with the Data Management Add-on.
+Virtual connections and data policies are automatically enabled on Tableau Server and Tableau Cloud with Data Management.

 Permissions vs. data policies

 Permissions define what a person can or can't do with a piece of content in Tableau.
 Permissions are made up of capabilities – the ability to do things like view content, web edit, download data sources or delete content.
 Permission rules define which capabilities are allowed or denied for a user or group on a piece of content.
 The interplay between licence level, site role and potentially multiple permission rules factor into the final determination of what a person can or can’t do – their effective permissions.
 See Permissions for details.

 Data policies filter the data in a virtual connection, making sure that people see only the data they're supposed to see.
 A data policy is applied and filters the data when it's viewed in the Tableau content (for example, a workbook or flow).
 The policy condition in a data policy is a calculation or expression that defines access to the data.
 User functions are often used to limit access to users or groups.
 Access can be based on the user name, the group a user belongs to, or a region value.
 See Create a Data Policy for Row-Level Security for details.

 Both permissions and data policies govern access.
 Simply put, permissions determine which content you can see, access, use or create; data policies determine which data you can see.

 Tableau permissions are applied to Tableau content first.
 People can only do the things they have the capabilities to do with Tableau content – data policies don't override Tableau permissions.
 After permissions are evaluated, the data policy is applied to determine which data in the virtual connection the person can see based on the policy condition.